Arkansas vs. Duke College Basketball Predictions & Picks - November 29

 Arkansas Performance Insights

-- The Razorbacks outscore opponents by 5.4 points per game (scoring 80.7 points per game to rank 79th in college basketball while giving up 75.3 per contest to rank 270th in college basketball) and have a +38 scoring differential overall.

-- Arkansas averages 33.7 rebounds per game (170th in college basketball) while conceding 30.4 per contest to its opponents.
-It outrebounds opponents by 3.3 boards per game.

-- Arkansas hits 6.9 three-pointers per game (227th in college basketball), while its opponents have made 7.4 on average.
+- Arkansas knocks down 6.9 three-pointers per game (233rd in college basketball), while its opponents have made 7.4 on average.

-- The Razorbacks rank 108th in college basketball with 98.4 points scored per 100 possessions, and 229th in college basketball defensively with 91.8 points conceded per 100 possessions.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.